Skip to main content

 • Creating degree programs that are primarily or entirely online.

-So, while the institutional accreditation system is designed in part to ensure stability, it also is designed to promote reflection and quality improvement.
-As such, it is possible for accredited colleges and universities to innovate to provide high-quality programs that are eligible for federal financial aid and that meet the needs of today’s students.
+While the institutional accreditation system is designed in part to ensure stability, it also is designed to promote reflection and quality improvement.
+As such, it's possible for accredited colleges and universities to innovate to provide high-quality programs that are eligible for federal financial aid and that meet the needs of today’s students.

 Explore more content like this article